 An absence due to participation in certain University-related activities may be designated as a University Excused Absence.
 If an absence is designated as a University Excused Absence, faculty will provide reasonable opportunity for students to make up work that is missed.
 If it is not feasible for the student to make up work, some allowance may be made in order that the student will not be overly penalized.
 The student must inform the instructor regarding a University Excused Absence in advance of that absence.
 This will allow a reasonable opportunity for the student to make up missed work.
 Depending on the policies of a course’s academic college, department or program, University Excused Absences may count toward the total number of absences allowed in a course.

-Students who miss class due to illness, death of a family member, or other unavoidable circumstance may be granted an excused absence.
-In that event, faculty will provide reasonable opportunity for a student to make up work that is missed.
+Students who miss class due to illness, death of a family member, or other unavoidable circumstances may be granted an excused absence.
+Should an excused absence be granted, faculty will provide reasonable opportunity for student to make up work that is missed.
 If it is not feasible for the student to make up work, some allowance may be made in order that the student will not be overly penalized.
 The student must inform the instructor as soon as possible of such absences.
-In all cases, the instructor may request a medical excuse from the student from a health professional or other appropriate person.
 It shall be up to the discretion of the faculty member to determine whether the circumstances that caused the absence warrant granting an excused absence.
-The instructor may request verifying information.
 It is the student’s responsibility to check with the instructor upon their return to class as to whether a particular absence will be considered excused.

 Absences for reasons other than University Excused Absences or Excused Absences are Unexcused Absences.
-Students who miss class due to an unexcused absence may only make up work at the discretion of the individual instructor as provided for in the course syllabus.
+Students who miss class due to an unexcused absence may only make up work at the discretion of the individual instructor, as stated in the course syllabus.